MicrosoftDocs/power-automate-docs/articles/sharepoint-approvals.md

 - Access to [Microsoft Flow](https://flow.microsoft.com).

-- Access to SharePoint Online.
-You'll need to create a list in SharePoint.
+- Access to a SharePoint Online list.

 - Access to Office 365 email and Office 365 Users account.

 ## Create an approval flow

 In this walk-through, we'll create a flow that defines a vacation request-approval workflow.
 This type of workflow is typically used in organizations to approve employee vacations.
 Each vacation request is created in a SharePoint list.
 The flow monitors the SharePoint list and sends an approval request to a group or user whenever a new item appears in the list.
-After the group or user makes a decision, the flow sends an email to the person who requested vacation.
+After the group or user decides, the flow sends an email to the person who requested vacation.
 Finally, the flow updates the SharePoint list with the decision, and any comments from the decision-maker.

 This diagram shows the details of the flow we'll create in this walk-through: